 Keep scrolling down for more details!

 On September 8, 2021 the Atlas completed the world's first global habitat maps, making the Atlas the first comprehensive mapping and monitoring system of coral reefs.
+These global habitat maps were updated with improved accuracy in late 2022.

 The goal of the Allen Coral Atlas Field Engagement team, based at the National Geographic Society, is to help realize the vision of the late Dr. Ruth Gates of enhancing our collective ability to globally monitor, manage, and protect our unique and vibrant coral reef and coastal ecosystems.
 We strive to get the Atlas into the hands of coral reef conservation practitioners, coastal communities, and coral reef scientists worldwide.